mahlberg-lab/clic/docs/clicanalysis.rst

 may have created with the KWICGrouper function (see the subsection 'Concordance – KWICGrouper' in 5.2 below).
-In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see
-Figure; other browsers
-should have similar settings).
-The layout also tends to print best in Landscape.
+In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see Figure; other browsers should have similar settings).
+The layout also tends to print best in landscape format.
 You can then “print” the output to a PDF file (as in Figure) or straight to your printer.